-1 2.
-OBJECTIVES OF EFFECTIVE STAKEHOLDER PARTICIPATION
+2. OBJECTIVES OF EFFECTIVE STAKEHOLDER PARTICIPATION

-- 2 This chapter provides an overview of objectives users may have for stakeholder participation in the - 3 design, implementation and assessment of policies.
-Determining the stakeholder participation objectives - 4 is an important first step, since decisions about approaches and steps to follow will be guided by the - 5 identified objectives. - 6 Stakeholder participation can make an important contribution to strengthening the design, implementation - 7 and assessment of policies.
-Stakeholder participation supports the increased effectiveness of policies by - 8 integrating stakeholder knowledge and perceptions, and builds support for policies through increased - 9 transparency, accountability and legitimacy of decision-making.
-The following potential objectives of - 10 effective stakeholder participation in design, implementation and assessment of policies have been - identified in relation to the objectives and scope of the initiative: - To build understanding, participation and support, including removing barriers, for climate policies among diverse stakeholders - To improve design and implementation of policies to enhance their GHG, sustainable development and transformational impacts - To strengthen assessment of impacts of policies on GHG emissions by enhancing the comprehensiveness of the assessment through diverse expert, local and traditional knowledge and practices - To strengthen the identification and assessment of sustainable development impacts by enhancing the comprehensiveness of the assessment through diverse expert, local and traditional knowledge and practices - To strengthen the identification and assessment of transformational impacts by enhancing the comprehensiveness of the assessment through diverse expert, local and traditional knowledge and practices - To strengthen technical review of GHG emissions, sustainable development or transformational impact assessment reports - To facilitate the assessment of effectiveness and efficiency of stakeholder participation in policy design, implementation and assessment
+This chapter provides an overview of objectives users may have for stakeholder participation in the design, implementation and assessment of policies.
+Determining the stakeholder participation objectives is an important first step, since decisions about approaches and steps to follow will be guided by the identified objectives.

+Stakeholder participation can make an important contribution to strengthening the design, implementation and assessment of policies.
+Stakeholder participation enhances effectiveness of policies by integrating stakeholder knowledge and perceptions, and builds support for policies through increased transparency, accountability and legitimacy of decision-making.
+The following potential objectives of effective stakeholder participation in design, implementation and assessment of policies have been identified in relation to the objectives and scope of the initiative:

+- To build understanding, participation and support for policies, including enhancing legitimacy and shared ownership and removing barriers, among diverse stakeholders - To improve design and implementation of policies to enhance their GHG, sustainable development and transformational impacts - To strengthen assessment of impacts of policies on GHG emissions by enhancing the comprehensiveness of the assessment through diverse expert, local and traditional knowledge and practices - To strengthen the identification and assessment of sustainable development impacts by enhancing the comprehensiveness of the assessment through diverse expert, local and traditional knowledge and practices - To strengthen the identification and assessment of transformational impacts by enhancing the comprehensiveness of the assessment through diverse expert, local and traditional knowledge and practices - To strengthen technical review of GHG emissions, sustainable development or transformational impact assessment reports - To facilitate the assessment of effectiveness and efficiency of stakeholder participation in policy design, implementation and assessment